 The Reaching Out programme was launched by INVOLVE and the Research Design Service (RDS) intended to support new or improved research partnerships and broadened involvement in research.
 Four projects were supported RDS North East North Cumbria (NENC), RDS South Central (SC) and RDS Yorkshire and Humber; RDS East of England (EoE).

 Each Reaching Out project sought to explore new public involvement and engagement relationships, and new or more effective approaches to building relationships, within communities in the RDS localities.
 The emphasis is on parts of the community who are not usually, or consistently, involved in health, social care and public health research.
-In this report we refer to these groups as “seldom heard” groups or communities.
+The INVOLVE Report refer to these groups as “seldom heard” groups or communities.

 The groups we worked with here in North East and North Cumbria:-

 - Pregnant women